geosolutions-it/ckanext-dcatapit/README.md

 3. Once the translation files (po) have been updated adding the new translations needed, compile them by running:

      `python setup.py compile_catalog --locale YOUR_LANGUAGE`

+## Pending issues
+Currently in catalogs with a large number of dataset, the ckanext-dcat official extension implements a paging of returned dataset, which does not works when Ckan resides behind a proxy.
+[Here the issue](https://github.com/ckan/ckanext-dcat/issues/68) on GitHub.

 ## Contributing